What Happens If You Drink Alcohol After Taking Paracetamol?

 What happens if you drink alcohol and take painkillers?

 Drinking alcohol while taking painkillers can lead to various risks and adverse effects, depending on the type of painkiller.
 For non-opioid painkillers like paracetamol (acetaminophen), the combination can increase the risk of liver damage due to the enhanced metabolic stress on the liver.
 For opioid painkillers, mixing with alcohol can significantly increase the risk of respiratory depression, sedation, and potentially fatal overdose.
 Both combinations can also increase the risk of gastrointestinal bleeding, especially with NSAIDs (non-steroidal anti-inflammatory drugs) like ibuprofen or aspirin.
-It's generally recommended to avoid alcohol when taking any kind of pain medication due to these potential risks.
+It’s generally recommended to avoid alcohol when taking any kind of pain medication due to these potential risks.
+However, it is safe to take paracetamol regularly for many years, as long as the recommended dose is not exceeded.

 How long does it take for paracetamol to leave your system?